The big news: Indian troops reportedly foil China’s incursion bid in Ladakh, and 9 other top stories

 - Both sides should be blamed for Charlottesville violence, says US President Donald Trump: The clash in Virginia had left one person dead and several others injured.

-- Owners of two beach shacks in Goa arrested after waiters found with drugs: Edwin Nunes, owner of Curlies shack, and Rohan Shetty of Club Nyex have been taken into custody under the Narcotics, Drugs and Psychotropic Substances Act.
+- Owners of two beach shacks in Goa arrested after waiters found with drugs: Edwin Nunes, the owner of Curlies, and Rohan Shetty of Club Nyex have been taken into custody under the Narcotics, Drugs and Psychotropic Substances Act.

 - Doordarshan, AIR refused to broadcast Tripura CM’s Independence Day speech, alleges CPI(M): The public broadcasters wanted Manik Sarkar to rework his speech, and reportedly refused to air it after the party did not make the changes.